 Venture on to Bukit Bintang

-Foodwise there are several high rated restaurants in Bukit Bintang serving up cuisines from all corners of the globe.
+Foodwise there are several highly rated restaurants in Bukit Bintang serving up cuisines from all corners of the globe.
 If you’re on a budget or prefer to rub shoulders with the locals at street food markets, head to Jalan Alor food street.

-Cocktails with a View in Bukit Bintang
+Enjoy cocktails with a view in Bukit Bintang

 Kuala Lumpur Itinerary Day Three: